-Pulled Pork Sandwiches with Coleslaw… and a Winner – Episode 14
+Pulled Pork Sandwiches with Coleslaw – Episode 14

 Hello!!!
 It’s time for another episode of A Cooking Show with Rachel O!!
 I made a Pulled Pork Sandwich with Coleslaw which = a tasty (really messy) sandwich!
 There’s also a special little feature – the winner of the Joy the Baker cookbook giveaway is revealed on the show!

 I got some pork from one of my sponsors, Llano Seco Organic Pork, a couple of weeks ago.
 I roasted it last week, and have been trying to be creative with the leftovers (it’s the pork I used in last week’s episode as well).
-If you don’t have pork, you could totally substitute beef, chicken, or even grated veggies (like carrots, squash, potatoes… maybe, not sure about the potatoes; parsnips, beets – basically veggies that aren’t going to turn into mush – just don’t cook it as long, I think).
-The pork was combined with homemade BBQ sauce (you could use store-bought too, of course!), green garlic, pea tendrils, and chard from my Abundant Harvest Organics box, and cooked for hours and hours!
+If you don’t have pork, you could totally substitute beef, chicken, or even grated veggies (like carrots, squash, parsnips, beets – veggies that aren’t going to turn into mush – just don’t cook them as long).
+The pork was combined with homemade BBQ sauce, green garlic, pea tendrils, and chard from my Abundant Harvest Organics box, and cooked for hours and hours!
 There’s cabbage and a grated carrot in the coleslaw, potatoes making the home fries.

 - 2 C BBQ sauce